 \section{Abstract}

 We propose a three dimensional generalization of the geometric McKay correspondence described by Gonzales-Sprinberg and Verdier in dimension two.
-We work it out in detail in abelian case.
+We work it out in detail when $G$ is abelian and $\mathbb{C}^3/G$ has a single isolated singularity.
 More precisely, we show that the Bridgeland-King-Reid derived category equivalence induces a natural geometric correspondence between irreducible representations of $G$ and subschemes of the exceptional set of $G$-$\hilb (\mathbb{C}^3)$.
 This correspondence appears to be related to Reid's recipe.